derrado/fend-website_optimization/README.md

 ### CSS
 * Added will-change: transform; to .mover
+* Set width to 73.333px in .mover
-* Reduzed width to 100px in .mover
+* Set height to 100px in .mover

 ## Part 3: Changing Pizza-Sizes in under <5ms